-The Teen Ambassador Project is based on a model of peer-to-peer training.
-The Library introduces a group of teens to our databases and then they in turn earn community service hours for giving presentations to groups of their peers.
+The Teen Ambassador Project was based on a model of peer-to-peer training.
+The Orlando Public Library Youth Services staff introduces a group of teens to our databases and then they in turn earn community service hours for giving presentations to groups of their peers.
 Over the summer, we approached Evans and Jones High Schools as potential test sites for the program because they both have introduced the International Baccalaureate curriculum.
 At each school, we met with school representatives like the media specialist, IB coordinator, or assistant principal to discuss our project.

 To promote the program and to identify potential students that would like to participate, we conducted an information session at Evans High School for all of their IB students.
 Following the session, teens indicated if they would like to attend the formal training session.
 We also surveyed the teens on their library usage, library card status, and research needs.